xyproto/setconf/README.md

 TODO
 ----
+* -u option for uncommenting a key while setting the value (removing "# ").
+Should uncomment by default?
+* -c option for commenting out a key (adding "# ") or changing a key while keeping it as commented out.
 * A way to change only the n'th occurence of a configuration option
 * Add support for changing values of "#define" and "(setq" as well?
 * Rewrite in Go?